apparebit/shantay/README.md

 In addition to yearly directories, *shantay* also stores the following two files inside root directories.

+  - A JSON file named after the filter with, for example, `protection-of-minors.json` containing an object whose `filter` property identifies the category `STATEMENT_CATEGORY_PROTECTION_OF_MINORS`.
+That same object also has a `releases` property with per-release metadata, including:

+      - `batch_count` for the number of daily data files
+      - `batch_rows` for the number of statements included in the statistics
-  - A JSON file named after the category, e.g., `protection-of-minors.json` contains an object with the `category` used for selecting the data extract and some statistics about `releases`. `batch_count` must be the number of daily data files and `sha256` must be the (recursive) digest of the digests in the `sha256.txt` file.
+      - `total_rows` for the number of statements before filtering
+      - `sha256` for the (recursive) digest of the digests in the `sha256.txt` file, one for each daily data file

   - `db.parquet` contains the summary statistics about the full database.
-    Statistics for category-specific subsets are named after their categories.
+    Statistics for distilled subsets are named after their filters.
 Each file basically is a non-tidy, long data frame that uses up to seven columns for identifying variables and up to four columns for identifying values.
 While an encoding with fewer columns is eminently feasible, the schema is optimized for being easy to work with (e.g., aggregations are trivial) and compact to store (e.g., a column with mostly nulls requires almost no space).

     The individual columns are:

       - `start_date` and `end_date` denote the date coverage of a row.
-      - `tag` is the category for filtered source data.
+      - `tag` is the filter for distilled source data.
       - `platform` is the online platform making the disclosures.
       - `column` is the original transparency database column, with a few virtual column names added.